gregwell/react-sweet-state-todo-app/README.md

 **Created:** 23.02.2021, **last updated:** 28.02.2021

 This simple app originally come from [redux todo list example](https://redux.js.org/tutorials/fundamentals/part-5-ui-react), then was [converted from redux to react-sweet-state](https://github.com/matterialize/todos-redux-to-react-sweet-state) by [@mattbajorek](https://github.com/mattbajorek).
-Along the way, I created *my very first pull request* to fix the mistake with the names! 😎 Finally I drew two mind maps to understand react-sweet-state data flow.
+Along the way, I created *my very first pull request* to fix the mistake with the names! 😎 I drew two mind maps to understand react-sweet-state data flow.
 Then I planned some new features and a new Material-ui based design and I'm going to apply it.

 ### Goals: